davidgatti/How-to-use-C-in-NodeJS-through-CPP/library/README.md

 # Issues that you need to be aware of

+## macOS != Linux

+This is an important one.
+If you try to run this project on your Mac, it won't work because of saddle differences in how macOS manages libraries.
+If you want to find out more about this, Google for SIP (System Integrity Protection) and you'll find many detailed explanation of this mode, know also as *rootless*.

+The best environment to work with libraries is Linux.

+## Extern

 If you take a closer look at content of this folder you will see that there are two `david_sum.h` files.
 One hear, and the other in the `c_libarary` folder.
 The content of those file is different.
 The header linked in the C++ file points to the `.h` file with the method wrapped in `extern "C"`.

 `extern` is crucial to allow C++ to load C functions after decoration ([name mangling](https://en.wikipedia.org/wiki/Name_mangling)), since our C library is in a compiled form.